Training Outcomes Within Your Budget!

 Table Formatting in Excel

-Tables in Excel help users in multiple ways.
-You need to follow the below steps to quickly create a table in Excel:
+Tables in Excel offer various benefits, making data management easier.
+Follow these steps to quickly create a table in Excel:

 1) Select a cell within the data